forchag/hyperledger/README.md

    ```bash
    ./test_network.sh
    ```
-   The script automatically changes into `fabric-samples/test-network`, brings up the Fabric network and deploys the `sensor` chaincode.
+   The script automatically changes into `fabric-samples/test-network`, stops any running instance of the test network, then brings up a fresh network and deploys the `sensor` chaincode.

 5. **Start supporting services**
    Open a new terminal and run the IPFS daemon: